 1. Enables the smooth running of the organization

-Companies with effective communication help empower their employees.
-This helps them to feel a sense of belonging and bear the obligation of taking their work personally.
-It also makes them feel needed making helping to develop solutions that improve the proper running of the organization.
+Companies with effective internal communication help empower their employees.
+By keeping employees in the loop and sharing up-to-date information, companies can help their employees feel a sense of belonging and bear the obligation of taking their work personally.
+It also makes the employees feel needed making helping to develop solutions that improve the proper running of the organization.

 2. Enhances loyalty

 Good and effective communication ensures the proper passage of the organization’s mission, values, and vision.
-With a good level of interactions, moreover, your company is creating for the employees a sense of direction and vision increasing their loyalty.
+With a good level of interaction, moreover, your company is creating a sense of direction and vision for the employees, increasing their loyalty.
 It helps them understand the role they are playing in ensuring the success of the business.

 3. Assists in improving services